VickyDev810/Snapify/README.md

-Got it!
-Here's a customized README for **Snapify** based on your description:

----

 # Snapify 📸🎵
 Snapify is a creative app that combines image captioning, emotion analysis, and music recommendation.
 Users upload photos, and Snapify curates personalized Spotify playlists based on the emotions detected in the image.